ekrause/LaTeX-Presentation/README.md

 Additionally, checkout the **[Appendix/]** directory.
 None of the material there is covered in the presentation, but there are some helpful things there, including a pre-written header file that has useful packages and commands already included.

+Finally, take a look at the source code for the presentation itself, there's all kinds of crazy stuff in there!

 ### How do I install this?
 ```
 git clone https://github.com/ekrause/LaTeX-Presentation.git